-David Hastings joined our board on September 24, 2015.
-He has served as a member of the board of directors and audit committee of VBL Therapeutics (Nasdaq: VBLT) since January 2018.
-From February 2015 to June 2017, Mr. Hastings served as the Senior Vice President and Chief Financial Officer of Unilife Corporation, and from July 2016 to June 2017, Mr. Hastings also served as Unilife s Chief Accounting Officer and Treasurer.
-Prior to joining Unilife, Mr. Hastings served as Executive Vice President and Chief Financial Officer at Incyte Corporation from October 2003 to October 2014.
+2015 to June 2017, Mr. Hastings served as the Senior Vice President and Chief Financial Officer of Unilife Corporation, a publicly-traded medical technology company, and from July 2016 to June 2017, Mr. Hastings also served as Unilife's Chief Accounting Officer and Treasurer.
+Prior to joining Unilife, Mr. Hastings served as Executive Vice President and Chief Financial Officer at Incyte Corporation, a publicly-traded biopharmaceutical company, from October 2003 to October 2014.
 From February 2000 to September 2003, Mr. Hastings served as Vice President, Chief Financial Officer and Treasurer of ArQule, Inc. Mr. Hastings received his B.A. in Economics at the University of Vermont.
 Because of Mr. Hastings extensive financial experience, including an executive position as chief financial officer of multiple Nasdaq-listed companies as well as his relationships with institutional investors and investment banks, we believe he is able to make valuable contributions to our Board.

 Guy Macdonald has served as a member of our Board since November 2014.
-He has served as the President and Chief Executive Officer and a member of the board of directors of Tetraphase Pharmaceuticals, Inc. (Nasdaq: TTPH) since January 2008.
+Mr. Macdonald has served as the President and Chief Executive Officer and a member of the board of directors of Tetraphase Pharmaceuticals, Inc. (Nasdaq: TTPH), a publicly-traded biopharmaceutical company, since January 2008.
 From August 2003 until January 2008, Mr. Macdonald served as Executive Vice President of Operations of Idenix Pharmaceuticals, Inc., a biopharmaceutical company.
-From 1981 to 2003 he served in various positions at Merck & Co., Inc., most recently serving as the Vice President for Anti-Infective and Hospital Products.
+From 1981 to 2003 he served in various positions at Merck & Co., Inc., most recently serving as the Vice President for Anti-Infective and

+Hospital Products.
 Mr. Macdonald received an Honors Degree in biochemistry from Dundee University in Dundee, Scotland.
-Because of Mr. Macdonald s extensive experience in drug development and commercialization, particularly with anti-infectives, including antifungals, we believe he is able to make valuable contributions to our Board.
+Because of Mr. Macdonald's extensive experience in drug development and commercialization, particularly with anti-infectives, including antifungals, we believe he is able to make valuable contributions to our Board.